Het Jordaan festival is a three-day-long musical street party held every year in the Amsterdam Jordaan district.

 The festival also has a winter edition.

-The festival’s organizer is a man named Jan de Bie, who has been organizing the event for the last 35 years.
+The festival’s organizer is Jan de Bie, who has been organizing the event for the last 35 years.
 The location has recently changed from the Westermarkt (western market) to the Appeltjesmarkt (appel market).

-For those who want to see the pictures or read Dutch, we have the following link available. www.jordaanfestival.nl
+We have the following link available for those who want to see the pictures or read Dutch. www.jordaanfestival.nl

-The Jordaan festival is free of charge and in 2023 it will be held on the 3rd and 4th of September!
+The Jordaan festival is free of charge, and in 2024, it will be held on the 3rd and 4th of September!